CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 ### Property Table Descriptions

-Property tables across the tileset will be distinguished by name.
+Property tables across the tileset will also be distinguished by name.
 If a property table is not named in the `EXT_structural_metadata` extension, then the name of its class will be used instead.
 For example, if an unnamed property table provides data for the class `buildings`, it will labeled as "`buildings`" in the metadata description.

 ![Multiple property table descriptions](Images/propertyTableDescriptionExample.jpeg)